s214735/mlops-project100/reports/README.md

 We initialized our project using the cookiecutter template.
 The primary directories we utilized are:
 - **`config` folder**: This directory holds configuration files that manage settings and parameters used across different parts of our project, ensuring consistency and ease of adjustments.
 - **`data` folder**: Used for storing raw and processed data sets.
 This organization helps in managing the data lifecycle within our project.
-- **`model` folder**: This is where we store model definitions and training scripts, centralizing all machine learning algorithms and models.
 - **`src` folder**: The source code for our application is kept here, including all the primary Python scripts and modules.
 - **`tests` folder**: Dedicated to housing test cases and scripts, which are vital for ensuring the robustness and reliability of our code through continuous integration practices.
 Additionally, we maintained a structured approach to version control using Git, which included setting up `.gitignore` files to exclude unnecessary files from being tracked and `workflows` for automating tasks such as testing, building, and deploying using GitHub Actions.